-All these fares include the port handling charge which is currently 10 MYR for Adults and 6.30 MYR for Children and Infants.
-The port handling charge is payable for boats either to or from Penang.
+All these fares (tambang) include the port handling charge which is currently 13.60 MYR for Adults and 9.90 MYR for Children and Infants.
+The port handling charge is payable by passengers on boats either to or from the Penang port.

 If you are not in Malaysia, the easiest and most convenient way to book your seats on these boats is online.

-Tickets should cost around the same as buying them direct from the ferry company and advance booking is highly recommended if you are travelling during the high season or Malaysian public holidays.
+Tickets only cost a little more than if you buy them directly from the ferry company and advance booking is highly recommended if you are travelling during the high season or Malaysian public and school holidays.

 If you are already in Langkawi, tickets can be purchased from many different outlets such as travel agents, hotels and budget accommodation but they will often charge you more commission.

 If you want to visit the Kuah Jetty to buy your tickets, the ticket counters at Kuah are actually located outside the main terminal building, across the road behind the KFC restaurant.